 \section{Introduction}

-According to a recent study, man-made structures covered 32,000 km$^2$ of the ocean floor in 2018, projected to increase to 39,400 km$^2$ by 2028 \cite{Bugnot2020}.
-These structures need to be inspected and maintained to ensure that leaks and environmental impacts are monitored and kept to a minimum.
-Underwater Vehicle Manipulator Systems (UVMSs) are more suited for this task than human divers because deploying them poses less risk to humans and does not require long depressurization times.
-Additionally, whereas large work-class UVMSs are expensive to deploy, smaller inspection class vehicles are becoming cheaper, lighter, and more accessible, making them ideal to deploy on a wider scale for these tasks.
+According to a recent study, man-made structures covered 32,000 km$^2$ of the ocean floor in 2018, projected to increase to 39,400 km$^2$ by 2028~\cite{Bugnot2020}.
+These structures have to be routinely inspected and maintained.
+It is safer to deploy Underwater Vehicle Manipulator Systems (UVMSs) for these tasks than human divers.
+Additionally, whereas large work-class UVMSs are expensive to deploy, smaller inspection class vehicles are cheaper, lighter, and more accessible, making them ideal to deploy on a wider scale.

 However, lightweight UVMSs face challenges that larger vehicles do not.
-In particular, manipulator motion causes the vehicle to move, an important factor to consider in the motion planning phase.
-When using an inverse dynamics scheme (e.g. computed torque) for control, this problem becomes trivial.
-Unfortunately, many commercial underwater manipulators don't permit low-level torque control, and this method also requires a difficult-to-obtain accurate dynamic model of the UVMS -- complete with hydrodynamic terms and thruster models -- so inverse kinematics is commonly used instead.
-However, kinematic models do not have knowledge of the dynamic effects of the manipulator, so other methods of incorporating dynamic knowledge must be employed.

-Current solutions tend to rely on proxy measures, such as by constraining manipulator movement to a box \cite{Lillo2019}, but minimizing manipulator motion in this way unnecessarily constrains the operational workspace and does not provide any information about the quality or risk of the manipulator's configuration.
-Additionally, smaller vehicles are often underactuated, and thus cannot provide counter forces in all directions.
+In particular, the relatively large mass ratio between the manipulator and the vehicle causes reactive motions of the vehicle when the manipulator is actuated.
+Smaller vehicles tend not to have active control of roll and pitch, so they are unable to compensate for the coupling forces with opposing forces.